ExaScience/cl-elprep/README.md

+# Important note

+This version of elPrep is not maintained anymore.
+Please use the new version of elPrep available at https://github.com/exascience/elprep.

 # Overview

 elPrep is a high-performance tool for preparing .sam/.bam/.cram files for variant calling in sequencing pipelines.
 It can be used as a drop-in replacement for SAMtools/Picard, and was extensively tested with different pipelines for variant analysis with GATK.
 The key advantage of elPrep is that it only performs a single-pass to process a .sam/.bam/.cram file, independent of the number of filters that need to be applied in a particular pipeline.